Suvesh-udyawar/SQL-project/README.md

 # SQL-project
-This is my repo for SQL projects
+This is my repo for SQL projects.
 Author - Suvesh Udyawar